DavideMassidda/docker-renv-example/README.md

 Open the terminal and go to the project directory.

-As a first step, you need to build an image, which we can name "toy_image":
+As a first step, you need to build an image, which we can name "wine_image":

 ```
 docker build -t wine_image .